Don’t miss these romantic movies about older couples!

 RELATED: CELEBRATING NEW HAMPSHIRE – ELEVEN FILMS FEATURING THE GRANITE STATE FOR NATIONAL NEW HAMPSHIRE DAY

-Katherine Hepburn and Henry Fonda won Oscars for their roles in this heartfelt drama, that was heralded by critics and audiences alike.
+Katherine Hepburn and Henry Fonda won Oscars for their roles in this heartfelt drama heralded by critics and audiences alike.

 Content Note: Rated PG.

 Widowed retirees John (Jack Lemmon) and Max (Walter Matthau) have known each other their entire lives in Wabasha, Minnesota.
 They are neighbors, childhood friends, and long-time rivals.

 Comeuppances and jealousies abound in this relationship.
 And when a beautiful new woman (Ann-Margret) moves in across the road, their longstanding rivalry kicks into high gear, as they each try to woo her.

 The over-the-top banter and antics of Lemmon and Matthau turned this film into a sleeper hit, spawning a sequel.

 A week before Kate (Charlotte Rampling) and Geoff (Tom Courtenay) celebrate their 45th anniversary with a big shindig, a letter arrives in Geoff’s mail.
 Its contents rock their marriage to its very foundation.